piyushdungarwal/AmpoolPrestoQueryExecution/README.md

 Copy .py file to any machine from where you want to execute query.
 Before running the script, you have to update connection details in the script.

-'host': Ampool engine master hostname
+'host': Ampool engine master node ip
 'user': User name for Presto user.
 Default: 'admin' 'catalog': Presto catalog within Ampool engine.
 Default: 'ampool' 'schema': Presto schema within the catalog.
 Default: 'default'